 Take a step into the world of AI with the Graduate Certificate in Foundation of Artificial Intelligence.
 We are in an era of rapid technological change which will increasingly see computer systems take over control and decision making in diverse areas and driving economic growth, public policy and corporate strategy.

 You will explore the design and implementation of AI systems, study recent developments in industry, computer science and IT, and develop the skills to use relevant tools and methods relating to the field.
-Designed for those with non-computing backgrounds, this certificate will give you insight into this rapidly expanding field, and will prepare you for further study.
+Designed for those with non-computing backgrounds, this certificate will give you insight into this rapidly expanding field and prepare you for further study.

 What's next for AI?

-From driverless cars, to music, medicine and cybersecurity.
+From driverless cars to music, medicine and cybersecurity.
 Be at the forefront of tomorrow's jobs, study in state-of-the-art facilities and prepare to launch a career in artificial intelligence.

 AI has been applied to pretty much anything these days, any task that you think of can be automated and very soon, pretty much every job will have components of AI. [...]
 If you have an ability to understand AI in a broader workplace perspective, even if you're not an AI engineer, that sets you apart from everybody else."

-You will learn to analyse and model requirements for designing software artefacts and IT systems, and evaluate them based on organisational and user requirements.
+You will learn to analyse and model requirements for designing software artefacts and IT systems and evaluate them based on organisational and user requirements.

 Both independently and collaboratively, you will learn to interpret propositions, justify conclusions and defend professional decisions and present technical reports to both IT and non-IT personnel.